v-fedoseev/v-fedoseev/README.md

 🔍 Writing my master thesis in Computer Vision @ Bosch;

-📚 A master student @ U of Bonn: a research-focused CS program. (current GPA 1.65);
+📚 A master student @ U of Bonn: a research-focused CS program;

-📃 A business research beginner: first reject with a paper on [ASMR in service experience](https://asmruniversity.com/tag/vladimir-fedoseev/). (> 2.5k respondents).
+📃 RA @ U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project;

 _____
 🚈 What I did before:
-- RA at U of Oxford: parsing, data cleaning and exploratory analysis for a Finance project;
 - RA at U of Bonn on a Computer Vision project;
 - Wrote 20+ data collectors / web scrapers for various research and business;
-- MBA in Bulgaria;
+- MBA in Bulgaria (currently turning the [thesis on ASMR in service experience](https://asmruniversity.com/tag/vladimir-fedoseev/) into a paper)
 - BSc in CS in Russia.

 📈 As for my future, I hope to work as Research Scientist in a team with high real-world impact.
 I find many industries very rewarding, but most of all I would love to contribute towards: